RaphaeleL/nvim/README.md

 You can install `nvim` using a package manager, but keep in mind that `nvim` may be updated to a newer version when you update packages.
 This can lead to a plugin suddenly not working anymore.

-If you want to make sure `nvim` is only updated when you want, then I recommend installing it from source.
+If you want to make sure `nvim` is only updated when you want, then installing it from source.

 Clone the Repository into `.config/` and start `nvim`.
 The Configuration is Installing every Plugin, Language Server and Syntax Highlighting automatically.